Progressive-Learning-Platform/progressive-learning-platform.github.io/implementation.md

 ## RAM ##
 {:.ancs}

 The RAM module is a volatile, random access memory that stores all the downloaded program code and data.
-Generally, the programmer with place their program at the beginning of the RAM using the directive `.org 0x10000000` .
+Generally, the programmer will place their program at the beginning of the RAM using the directive `.org 0x10000000` .
 Additionally, the stack is generally initialized at the "top" of RAM by using the directive `$sp = 0x10fffffc`  .

 [Back to the top](#top)